karandashsh22/Intelligent-Waste-Classifier-with-Convolutional-Neural-Networks/README.md

 # Intelligent-Waste-Classifier-with-Convolutional-Neural-Networks
-Advanced CNN Architecture for Next-Generation Recycling
+Advanced CNN Architecture for Next-Generation Recycling: Single-label, multi-class image classification for recyclable waste, including plastic, glass, paper, and metal, with convolutional neural network (CNN) models.
+Explored techniques such as data augmentation, L2 regularization, dropouts, and residual connections, as well as leveraging pre-trained models to enhance model accuracy.